An editorial · Boca Raton, FL

 4. The big upfront federal insurance fee is no longer required on private products.

 The federal HECM program charges a 2% upfront mortgage insurance premium on the maximum claim amount.
 On a home at the 2026 federal lending limit of $1,249,125, that single fee equals $24,982.
 Private reverse mortgages do not carry this fee.
-Total closing costs on a typical private reverse mortgage in 2026 sit closer to $10,685 — a meaningful difference at the closing table, particularly for borrowers planning to hold the loan less than 5 to 7 years.
+Total closing costs on a typical private reverse mortgage in 2026 are often materially lower — frequently in the low five figures — a meaningful difference at the closing table, particularly for borrowers planning to hold the loan less than 5 to 7 years.

 5. The institutions behind these products have changed.